srl-labs/containerlab/docs/manual/kinds/xrd.md

 ## Host server requirements

-Cisco [xrdocs](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-setting-up-host-environment-to-run-xrd/#making-suggested-corrections-to-the-host-machine) reccomends to increase `inotify.max_user_instances` and `inotify.max_user_watches`.
+Cisco [xrdocs](https://xrdocs.io/virtual-routing/tutorials/2022-08-22-setting-up-host-environment-to-run-xrd/#making-suggested-corrections-to-the-host-machine) recommends to increase `inotify.max_user_instances` and `inotify.max_user_watches`.

 You can do this by executing the following: